feyroozecode/786.world/pages/index.md

 ## Declaration

 The [shahada](https://en.wikipedia.org/wiki/Shahada) is the first pillar of Islam.
 It is the declaration of belief in one, God, and his messenger
 Muhammad (peace be upon him).

-To join the community recite the following.
+To join the Muslim community recite the following

 **lā ʾilāha ʾillallāh, Muḥammad rasūlu-llāh**